scunningham8/Gig-Scheduler/homework8-gigscheduler-scunningham8-master/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/IA6TemM5)
 # Gig Scheduler

-**Gig Scheduler** Below is some general background information  followed by directions.

-Part 1 is mostly focused on setting up the database and architecture.

 ## Introduction

 Welcome to the team!
 Kauffman Koncerts is the newest, hottest, hipster-est, and awesome-est concert venue in Lincoln (with possibly the worst name ever).
 Basically, a group of Raikes students has decided to use the Great Hall as a "underground" concert venue in the evenings.
 Of course, the group of students proceeded with this plan only after going through all the necessary approval processes defined by the University (_cough-cough_).